Navy Yard (Washington, D.C.): 19th century

+20th century

+By the mid‑1940s, the Navy Yard and the expanded Annex area reached peak production with 26,000 employees in 132 buildings on 127 acre of land.

 However, during the 20th century, the river deteriorated due to pollution.
 After World War II, the Navy Yard consolidated its operations to a smaller campus, which slowed the economic and neighborhood activity of the area.
 Furthermore, around this same time, the elevated portion of Interstate 395 was completed, creating a physical barrier for access to the river.
 The confluence of these factors led the riverfront neighborhoods to become neglected and overrun with crime.

-For many years, the neighborhood was home to eight LGBT bars and nightclubs that have since been displaced.
-Velvet Nation was a weekly dance event that took place at the nightclub Nation.
-The club, formerly known as The Capitol Ballroom, hosted musical acts such as The Ramones, Björk, David Bowie, Eminem, and Prince.